The key to unlocking better reimbursement rates may be integrating multiple revenue cycle approaches as soon as a patient is admitted.

 By immediately beginning personal contact, these patient advocates were able to identify accurate options for payment assistance in a timelier fashion than relying solely on the hospital’s patient registrar.
 And, patients were screened for all government programs including Medicaid, SSI/SSDI, Victims of Crime, CIHCP, COBRA, Indian Health Services, Veterans benefits, and any other program that is potentially available.

 TPL accounts require a working knowledge of state tort and insurance laws, as well as constant communication and negotiation with the patient, insurance adjusters, and personal injury law firms.
 Having patient advocates on-site enabled MedData to easily work with TPL experts to navigate the personal injury process for patients – and to send potential TPL accounts that had been identified by Eligibility advocates into the TPL program often on the same day.
-By integrating eligibility screenings with legal expertise in this manner, MedData was able to identify and coordinate all available insurance to deliver prompt settlements, maximize reimbursement, and ensure payment.
+By integrating eligibility screenings with legal expertise in this manner, MedData was able to identify and coordinate all available insurance to deliver prompt settlements, maximize reimbursement, and ensure payment, thereby improving the revenue cycle.

 Extending Thorough Follow-Up to Patients at Home, Work, or Elsewhere